Continuing Studies: First Aid

 Standard First Aid-combines the Basic Emergency with the CPR, you will receive 2 certificates for this program.
 Standard First Aid is recommended for everyone and meets the requirements of the Girl Guides, Scouts and RCMP.

-This course covers CPR and breathing emergencies in adults, children and babies; two-rescuer CPR; resuscitation; bag valve masks; rescue breathing deadly such as cardiac arrest, heart attack, and stroke.
+This course covers CPR and breathing emergencies in adults, children and babies, two-rescuer CPR, resuscitation, bag valve masks, rescue breathing, deadly bleeding, AED and emergency-care prevention skills such as cardiac arrest, heart attack and stroke.

 Requirement: picture ID.
 Acceptable photo identification includes driver's license, student card, recreation centre pass, BCID, or passport.